batis-installer/batis/doc/faq.rst

 - One package works on any distribution, so developers can distribute their application without having to learn about several different packaging systems.

-I've written more about this on my blog (TODO: link).
+I've `written more about this <http://takluyver.github.io/posts/why-did-i-write-yet-another-package-manager.html>`__ on my blog.

 Can I distribute proprietary applications using Batis?
 ------------------------------------------------------